Enhancing the Customer Experience through Geolocation-based Engagement by Trevor Mast

 Trevor Mast, FIS | Senior Vice President Financial Services Products

-The consumer experience is no longer limited to just the retail store or the online website.
-As we approach near smartphone ubiquity with high geolocation enablement, consumers can be pinpointed very accurately, thus making a customer’s exact physical location a critical factor.
-This opens the door to providing consumers with many added-value services, from simple marketing promotions and special offers to payment and transactional services, built directly into the app.
+Improving consumer experience is no longer limited to just optimizations to the retail store or the online website.
+As we approach near smartphone ubiquity with high geolocation data and enablement, consumers can be pinpointed very accurately, thus making a customer’s exact physical location a critical factor.
+These location-based services open the door to providing consumers with many added-value services, from simple marketing promotions and special offers to payment and transactional services, built directly into the app.
 The result is the next generation of location-based engagement that adapts to the individual and their place in the full customer journey.

-With increased digitization comes the challenges of consistency across multiple omnichannel touch-points and maintaining brand awareness in a diversified marketplace.
+With increased digitization comes the challenges of maintaining consistency across multiple omnichannel touchpoints and brand awareness in a diversified marketplace.
 As society continues to interlace the physical and virtual worlds, how can retailers, financial institutions, and other third parties understand their customers and coherently interact with them across all these channels?

 Consumers have learned to expect a personalized brand experience online and this is extending into the analog world.
 Daily life is now a mix of both online and offline, and as consumers move between different locations, devices and information sources, they are exposed to thousands of brand messages.
-The majority of these are quickly forgotten, but a few complement each other and arrive at the right moment in order to build an organic brand narrative that follows the customer’s journey; slowly building trust and intuitive loyalty.
+The majority of these are quickly forgotten, but a few complement each other and arrive at the right moment to build an organic brand narrative that follows the customer’s journey, slowly building trust and intuitive loyalty

 The customer’s expectations are at the heart of innovation and location accuracy is no different.
 In reality, most location technology solutions aren’t accurate enough nor are they able to scale.
 In theory, a reliable geolocation range of one to five meters would provide retailers the quality location information to engage with confidence.
 However, most enterprises currently rely on inaccurate third-party data that makes it difficult to confirm.
 Using accurate, first-party location data reduces the chances of delivering spam or irrelevant messaging to your customers which only causes customer frustration rather than closes sales.
 Any inconsistencies and inaccuracies make channel-marketing a problematic tactic.

-The rational response to a diversified marketplace is to combine (and upgrade) customer relationship management (CRM) solutions with customers’ smartphones to provide an enhanced experience that remains consistent across all channels.
-A truly relevant omnichannel experience means integrating accurate location data with advanced CRM tools that work in tandem to create robust customer profiles that can deliver high-impact engagement, when and where it matters most.
+The rational response to a diversified marketplace is to combine (and upgrade) customer data or engagement platform (CDP) solutions with customers’ smartphones to provide an enhanced experience that remains consistent across all channels.
+A truly relevant omnichannel experience means integrating accurate location-based services data with advanced CDP tools that work in tandem to create robust customer profiles that can deliver high-impact engagement, when and where it matters most.

-Bypassing the need for beacons or other technology such as Bluetooth or NFC, a smartphone app installed by a customer can immediately recognize them crossing a physical geo-boundary.
-Once triggered, the CRM system can then use historical data to engage the customer in many intelligent and relevant ways.
-This could be in the form of simple push notifications for offers or discounts on certain products or initiate more sophisticated interactions by embedding instant payment capabilities directly into the app.
+Bypassing the need for beacons or other technology, such as Bluetooth or NFC, a smartphone app installed by a customer can immediately recognize them crossing a physical geo-boundary.
+Once triggered, the CDP system can then use historical and real-time data to engage the customer in many intelligent and relevant ways.
+This could be in the form of simple push notifications for offers or discounts on certain products or initiating more sophisticated interactions by embedding instant payment capabilities directly into the app.

-Accurate and scalable location technology is the essential element because it pulls the channels together, matching them to customers and their unique circumstances, at the point they need, want or will enjoy the interaction most.
-This could also expand into revenue generation through the sale of advertising space on the app as third-party marketers would also see more traction for promotions if they are intelligently placed with consumers at the right time.
+Accurate and scalable geolocation technology is the essential element because it pulls the channels together, matching them to customers and their unique circumstances at the point they need, want or will enjoy the interaction most.
+This could also expand into revenue generation through the sale of advertising space on the app as third-party marketers would also see more traction for promotions if they were intelligently placed with consumers at the right time.

 With accurate geolocation, the omnichannel strategy becomes simple.
 Customers are identified based on where they physically are (to within a few feet), allowing providers to identify the high-conversion behaviors and hot-trigger moments within that journey and act accordingly.
 Over three-quarters of smartphone users consult their phones on in-store purchases, therefore it is critical to get timely information into their phones that enhances the in-store experience.
 But of paramount importance is delivering highly relevant messaging that enhances the engagement.

-Like it or not, retailers and other customer-facing sectors are increasingly competing on the basis of customer experience, and creating a connected customer journey is critical to the success of the overall marketing strategy.
-By augmenting powerful CRM tools with geolocation-based services, a brand is not relying on pre-determined workflows.
+Like it or not, retailers and other customer-facing sectors are increasingly competing on the basis of how they improve customer experience and creating a connected customer journey is critical to the success of the overall marketing strategy.
+By augmenting powerful CDP tools with geolocation databased services, a brand is not relying on pre-determined workflows.
 Instead, firms can respond dynamically to data that customers generate and the decisions they make.